dieharders/ai-text-server/README.md

 This project deploys several backend servers exposed using the `/v1` endpoint.
 The goal is to separate all OS level logic and processing from the client apps.
 This can make deploying new apps and swapping out engine functionality easier.

-A complete list of endpoint documentation can be found [here](https://localhost:8000/docs) after OpenBrew Server is started.
+A complete list of endpoint documentation can be found [here](https://localhost:8000/docs) after Obrew Server is started.

 ### /v1/connect